 Early Support is the government initiative to support families of children with disabilties.
 We have been heavily involved in producing the Early Support materials for children with VI, and other specialist disability charities have worked with Early Support regarding other conditions.

 The Developmental Journal for babies and children with visual impairment is a key resource for you as your support your child in the early years.
 It is a toolkit that can help you to record the things that your child is able to do, and to suggest activities to help them reach next steps, enjoy toys and playing and how to encourage interests and new skills.
-You can download the Journal from the Department of Education's website.
+You can download the Journal through the Council for Disabled Children's website.

 The Journal is written to be kept by parents, but any other professionals working with you, such as the Qualified Teacher of (children with) Vision Impairment, health visitor or portage worker can also contribute their observations and reports so that it becomes a one-stop place to record all of the details about your child.
 You should be provided with your copy of the Journal by the QTVI, but if you want to get one now you can download it.